 We picked this place for our first dinner in Fort Walton Beach because of the location on the Cinco Bayou.
 The view did not disappoint.
 While enjoying our dinner, we admired the clear waters, boats, and jet ski buzzing by.

 The food was a bonus treat.
 We tried this fried fish basket and the crab cakes.
 They were both delicious.

 Osan's Korean restaurant and Japanese Sushi

 This restaurant was a hole-in-the-wall with no views, but the food was great.
 We went with the Korean menu and ordered Kimbop (Korean Sushi), Jajangmyeon (Noodles in Black Bean Sauce), and Tempura Udon.

-I love Greek food, so when I found out there is a popular restaurant close by, I had to try it.
+I love Greek food, so when I found a popular restaurant nearby, I had to try it.
 The place was better than expected.

 We started with Dolma for appetizers and tried their Spanakopita and Keftedes.
 For dessert, we had to taste their Baklava.

 Everything tasted great, and we had a lot of leftovers.

 Chapala Authentic Mexican

 If you crave authentic Mexican, then Chapala is your place.
 We started with the complimentary chips and salsa, and I had their top-shelf margarita.